Loading...

 Common measurement equivalents in grams

-A common substitute is a homemade roux made from butter, flour, and chicken stock.
-You can also use cream of mushroom or cream of celery soup if you don't mind a slight change in flavor profile.
+A homemade roux made of butter, flour, chicken stock, and milk is the best substitute.
+You can also use cream of mushroom or cream of celery soup.

 Explore more ingredients in the dairy category with complete nutrition information.